 Join Georges River Council's Floodplain Risk Management Committee

-We are inviting community members to review the Draft Floodplain Risk Management Committee Terms of Reference and consider applying to become a community representative on the Floodplain Risk Management Committee.
+We are inviting community members to consider applying to become a community representative on the Floodplain Risk Management Committee.

 About the Floodplain Risk Management Committee